Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 Loading images for texturing inside the preload() method is generally a best practice, but it is especially helpful when working with video since video files are generally larger than static images and can take therefore extra time to load.

 # Lights and Materials
-The last big inclusion in webgl mode is lights.
+The last big inclusion in WEBGL mode is lights.
 Lighting is a simple but powerful way to provide depth and realism to p5.js sketches.
 At the time of this writing there are 3 types of light functions in p5.js:
 ```
 ambientLight();
 directionalLight();